Biceps tendon rupture: Physical

 Upon physical examination, an initial visual inspection may reveal the "Popeye's deformity," ecchymosis, and swelling.
 Physical manipulation may reveal weakness in supination and elbow flexion.
 Provocative physical exam maneuvers include the Hook test, Ludington's test, and the Ruland biceps squeeze test.
 Given the nature of each exam, the Ludington's test is a provocative physical exam maneuver to palpate for a proximal tendon rupture, whereas the Hook test and the Ruland biceps squeeze test are used to palpate for a distal tendon rupture.

 Ludington's test - The patient is asked to place both hands on his head and interlock his fingers.
 Then he is asked to flex both biceps.
 Meanwhile, the physician will palpate both bicipital grooves for the proximal tendon of the long head of the biceps.
 He will be unable to palpate the tendon within the groove on the arm with the ruptured tendon, but will be able to palpate it within the unaffected arm.

 Hook test - The physician uses his finger to use a lateral approach to "hook" underneath the patient's flexed distal tendon while the patient is actively flexing his bicep.
 If the physician cannot hook at least 1 cm underneath the tendon, then the tendon is considered to be ruptured.
 This test may be misinterpreted if either the bicipital aponeurosis or brachialis tendon is palpated instead of the distal biceps brachii tendon or if there is a partial tear instead of a full tear.
 For this reason, the test is not sensitive enough to rule out rupture.
 One review quoted, "It is concluded that the hook test is moderately sensitive at detecting complete DBTR when carried out by skilled clinicians in specialist upper limb clinics.
 As a single test, it is not sensitive enough to exclude complete DBTR."

 Ruland biceps squeeze test - The patient is asked to place his arm in about 60 to 80 degrees of flexion with support.
 The physician then squeezes the distal muscle belly and observes for supination of the forearm.
 Lack of supination is supporting evidence for tendon rupture.

 Imaging

+Panoramic ultrasonography of a proximal biceps tendon rupture (bottom image).
+Top image shows the contralateral normal side, and lower image shows a retracted muscle, with a hematoma filling out the proximal space.

 X-ray will show nonspecific findings when diagnosing biceps tendon ruptures.
 Ultrasound is useful for diagnosing acute biceps tendon ruptures in the clinic.
 MRI, although costly, can be used to distinguish between complete and partial tears, between muscular and tendinous tears, and the degree of muscular retraction.